 - 8.0.1.
 A keyword is a reserved term or phrase that serves as a descriptive element for rules and/or effects to reference or has some rules meaning. - 8.0.2.
-A type/subtype keyword is a keyword used by a card's text box to describe the type/subtype of an object. - 8.0.3.
-An ability keyword is a keyword that substitutes for the rules text of an ability. - 8.0.4.
+A type keyword is a keyword used by a card's text box to describe the type of an object. - 8.0.3.
+A subtype keyword is a keyword used by a card's text box to describe the subtype of an object. - 8.0.4.
+An ability keyword is a keyword that substitutes for the rules text of an ability. - 8.0.5.
 A label keyword is a keyword that groups abilities with common effects.
-A label keyword and its ability are typically written in the format "[KEYWORD] [ABILITY]". - 8.0.5.
-An effect keyword is a keyword that substitutes for the rules text of an effect. - 8.0.6.
+A label keyword and its ability are typically written in the format "[KEYWORD] [ABILITY]". - 8.0.6.
+An effect keyword is a keyword that substitutes for the rules text of an effect. - 8.0.6a When a discrete keyword effect is generated, or when a continuous effect is applied, it produces a corresponding event of that keyword. - 8.0.7.
 A token keyword is a keyword that refers to a specific token.
 A token keyword is typically written in the format "[KEYWORD] token".